Expensify/App/contributingGuides/STYLE.md

 ## Should I wrap all my inline functions with `useCallback()` or move them out of the component if they have no dependencies?

 The answer depends on whether you need a stable reference for the function.
 If there are no dependencies, you could move the function out of the component.
 If there are dependencies, you could use `useCallback()` to ensure the reference updates only when the dependencies change.
 However, it's important to note that using `useCallback()` may have a performance penalty, although the trade-off is still debated.
 It's recommended to follow the guidance in the [React documentation](https://react.dev/reference/react/useCallback#should-you-add-usecallback-everywhere) and add the optimization only if necessary.
-Leave a code comment explaining the reasoning behind the chosen optimization to aid reviewers and future contributors.
+Leave a code comment explaining the reasoning behind any usage of `useCallback()` or `useMemo()` to aid reviewers and future contributors.

 ## Why does `useState()` sometimes get initialized with a function?